Hemodialysis Boxes - Maintenance Requirements

 Wall boxes need to be cleaned, disinfected, and properly maintained to decrease risk of patient infections.
 They can become easily contaminated with microorganisms, which can subsequently be transferred to dialysis patients, a vulnerable group at high risk of infection.

-These water box fixtures are utility components and as such should be included in your utilities maintenance program and maintained in accordance with manufacturer requirements; see EC 02.05.05 EP 6 and are included in the water management plan required by EC.02.05.01 EP 14.
+These water box fixtures are utility components and as such should be included in your utilities maintenance program and maintained in accordance with manufacturer requirements.

 The Joint Commission encourages organizations with these types of water fixtures follow the CDC guidelines that include: